 When inputing data sets such as setting the price range, “Min” value automatically affects the starting value of the “Max” picker.

-The other way to provide filter feedback is to use a bar which contains interactive buttons under the Nav Bar and above the content area.
-The interactive buttons can be the most frequently used filters, the applied filters, and any sorting or grouping change.
+Another way to provide feedback is to use an interactive bar which contains buttons between the navigation bar and content area.
+You may display most frequently used filters, filters that have been applied, and any sorting or grouping options.

-See more in Filter Feedback
+See more in Filter Feedback Bar.

-The navigation within the Filter modal is normally to drill down into a value list.
-The animation transition of the navigation should be a push to the next screen.
-The title of the new screen should be consistent with the Label in the filter cell.
-The back navigation should be “Filter”.
+Navigation within the filter modal is normally only happens when drill down into a list picker.
+The transition of the navigation should be a push to the next screen.
+The title of the new screen should be consistent with the label in the list picker cell.
+The title of the back navigation should be “Filter”.